abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Kr.in: needs GW version

 ## Rb
-    Rb-sp.in: use dvloc0 2.5 to improve scattering properties at high energy
+    Rb-sp.in: use two d-projectors for unbound d use dvloc0 2.5 to improve scattering properties at high energy Can be used for GW.

 ## Sr

-  * Sr-sp.in
+  * Sr-sp.in: use two d-projectors for d (4d is bound in GGA-PBE) Require GW version.

 ## Y